fulyaertay/react-basics/README.md

   ### Description

-  I created first second React project called as Note App.
+  I created second React project called as Note App.
 The app features include;
   - User can create new note
   - User can edit notes on mardown editor also see preview
   - Delete notes on sidebar